chelaxian/KB_IT_infosec_NET_chatgpt/proxmox/pve8_deb12_install_on_OCI.md

 https://frank-ruan.com/2023/03/18/installing-proxmox-ve-on-oci/ \
 https://frank-ruan.com/2023/06/24/configuring-network-for-proxmox-ve-on-oci-arm/

-First, log in to your Oracle Cloud console and jump right to the ‘Instances’ page.
+First, log in to your Oracle Cloud console and jump right to the `Instances’ page.
 Create an Ampere instance.
 ![image](https://github.com/user-attachments/assets/81901937-83dc-411a-a106-46035069dc74)
 The OS doesn’t matter, we will replace it later.

 Next, set up your firewall to let all traffic go to the virtual machine.

-Go to ‘Console Connection’, and Click ‘Launch Cloud Shell Connection’.
+Go to `Console Connection’, and Click `Launch Cloud Shell Connection’.

 A Cloud Shell session would appear.
 Don’t do anything yet.
 ![image](https://github.com/user-attachments/assets/8d5edb75-cb16-48d1-95fa-b1efed76ac59)